bnb999/bnb999/README.md

-# 👋 Hey there, I'm Abdelmounaim Bounab!
+# 👋 Hey there, I'm Abdelmounaim !

 State Engineer in Computer Systems Engineering with 3 years of experience, graduated from the Higher School of Computer Science and Paris 8 Vincennes University.
 Driven by a passion for technology and innovation, I am dedicated to exploring the exciting fields of Artificial Intelligence, Data Science, Development, and the Internet of Things (IoT).